Tuesday 28 January 1941

 Minister of Food Robert Boothby gives a speech in the House as well, defending himself against charges of self-dealing.
 Churchill rises and reflects upon this "heartbreaking business" without really taking a position.
 In a note to his son Randolph, Churchill states that Boothby's speech was "a remarkable parliamentary performance."
 The House continues to consider the matter.

 |An official painting memorializing Ho Chi Minh's return to Indochina today.|

 Ho Chi Minh (Nguyễn Ái Quốc), a committed Chinese communist of Vietnamese descent who has studied in Europe, returns to Indochina today after 30 years overseas.
 Ho at first lives in a cave in Pac Bo and sets to work preparing for the Indochinese Communist Party (ICP) 8th Party Congress.
-His ultimate goal is to to form an organization eventually called the Vietnam Doc Lap Dong Minh Hoi (Vietnam Independence League), or Viet Minh.
+His ultimate goal is to form an organization eventually called the Vietnam Doc Lap Dong Minh Hoi (Vietnam Independence League), or Viet Minh.
 The Viet Minh is a Communist front organization to organize resistance against French colonial rule and occupying Japanese forces.
-It ostensibly is more nationalist than communist (in order to appeal to a wider audience), and equally voices outrage about "French jackals" and the "Japanese fascists."
+It ostensibly is more nationalist than communist (in order to appeal to a wider audience), and equally, voices outrage about "French jackals" and the "Japanese fascists."
 However, Ho's ICP actually controls the Viet Minh behind the scenes.
-Having learned from his experiences in China, Ho successfully stresses unity of opposition within Indochina to achieve independence, contrary to the infighting between the Kuomintang and the Communists in China which hampers their opposition to the Japanese.
+Having learned from his experiences in China, Ho successfully stresses the unity of opposition within Indochina to achieve independence, contrary to the infighting between the Kuomintang and the Communists in China which hampers their opposition to the Japanese.